btemplep/beatdrop/docs/development.rst

 Any new additions are expected to come with full testing.
 The same is expected for fixed bugs.
 There should be tests that cover the scenario in order to avoid regression.

-The unit test can be run from the project root directory:
+The unit test can be run from the project root directory with manually with (this saves time over nox):

 .. code-block:: console

     (venv)$ pytest -vvv --cov=src/beatdrop --cov-report html tests/unit

 This will create a coverage report in ``./htmlcov``.
 You can view the results by opening ``./htmlcov/index.html``.

 Documentation